Melanie Fiona: Musical style and influences

-Fiona cites The Ronettes, Whitney Houston, Michael Jackson, Mariah Carey, Christina Aguilera, Sam Cooke, Sade, The Supremes, Amy Winehouse, India Arie, Patsy Cline and Bob Marley as her musical influences.
+Fiona cites The Ronettes, Whitney Houston, Michael Jackson, Mariah Carey, Christina Aguilera, Sam Cooke, Sade, The Supremes, Amy Winehouse, India Arie, Patsy Cline, Bob Marley, and Beyoncé as her musical influences.
 Furthermore, she mentioned Brandy Norwood as a major inspiration, naming her the only artist that had her starstruck next to Prince.
 She also cited Janet Jackson's career as inspirational, who she called an icon.
 She called Lauryn Hill's The Miseducation of Lauryn Hill the album that changed her perspective, calling it an "amazing body of work".
 She attributes her parents for her vintage sound.
 Her father was a guitarist in a band, while her mother would sing around the house.
 She explained that "[m]y parents were big music lovers and played soul music all the time", who would play the Supremes, the Ronettes and Cooke, as well as Caribbean music like soca, calypso and reggae.

 Fiona's occasional songwriting revolves around her personal experiences.
 She stated that she attempts to "keep [the songs] as universal as possible, unless I am writing about something very personal, even then the themes are universal".
 She has received comparisons to Amy Winehouse, Lauryn Hill, Macy Gray, Chrisette Michele, Marsha Ambrosius and Jill Scott.